-- (i) Prepare disposable gloves for staff and patient, absorbent paper tissues, empty disposable paper cup and a drink of water in a disposable paper cup. - (ii) Check expiry date of capsule, remove lid of lead container. - (iii) Measure the activity of the capsule while still in the sealed glass vial. - (iv) Check that lead shielded decapping pot (supplied with initial order) has a bottle retaining spring inside it.
-Using forceps, transfer the sealed glass vial to the decapping pot. - (v) In a suitably ventilated enclosure remove the cap and closure from the glass vial, while still in the lead container, with the decapping pliers supplied.
-(The cap should be gripped in the modified jaws of the pliers and then squeezed as hard as possible before twisting the cap and closure off). - (vi) Pick up the decapping pot and tip the capsule into the empty disposable paper cup.
-Using forceps, replace the empty vial and closure in the lead container used for shipment.
+- (i) Prepare disposable gloves for staff and patient, absorbent paper tissues, empty disposable paper cup and a drink of water in a disposable paper cup. - (ii) Check expiry date of capsule, remove lid of lead container. - (iii) Measure the activity of the capsule while still in the sealed glass vial. - (iv) In a suitably ventilated enclosure remove the cap and closure from the glass vial, while still in the lead shipping container, using a decapping apparatus. - (v) With forceps or pliers, pick up the glass vial and tip the capsule into an empty disposable paper cup.
+Place the empty vial, and the closure in the lead container, and close the lead pot with the lid.